ember-a11y/ember-a11y-testing/README.md

 });
 ```

-### Optionally Running audits
+### Force Running audits

-`ember-a11y-testing` also allows you to run audits only if `enableA11yAudit`
+`ember-a11y-testing` allows you to force audits if `enableA11yAudit` is set as a query param
-is set as a query param on the test page.
-This is useful if you want to conditionally
+on the test page.
+This is useful if you want to conditionally run accessibility audits, such
-run accessibility audits, such as during nightly build jobs.
+as during nightly build jobs.

 To do so, import and use `shouldForceAudit` from `ember-a11y-testing`, as shown below.